-Each language has its own way of naming tenses.
-For example, the tense of “He has gone” is called:
+Languages usually have their own way of naming tenses.
+For example, the tense of “He has gone” has the following names:

-There can be conflicts between the tense names.
-What they call past perfect in Spanish, means a different tense in English (“I had gone”).
+As is evident from the above table, there can be conflicts between tense names: Spanish “past perfect” means a different tense in English (“I had gone”).
 Another important point is that not all tenses of a language necessarily have an equivalent in another language.
-Consider رفته بود (“he had gone”.
-Literally, “he was gone”).
-It is called past precedent in Persian and past perfect in English.
-Its perfect form i.e. رفته بودهاست does not have an English equivalent (literally, “he has been gone”).
-Therefore, it is not possible to follow English tense terminology and call رفته بودهاست as past perfect perfect.
+The Persian tense رفته بود (“he had gone”) is called “past precedent” in Persian and “past perfect” in English.
+Its perfective form رفته بوده does not have an equivalent in English.
+It is not possible to follow English tense terminology and name it as “past perfect perfect”.

-For these reasons, I find it best to teach the tenses of a foreign language with their original name.
-In other books and online resources, you may see names that are similar to what is used in English grammar but please note that not all tenses are discussed there.
-When it comes to talking about all Persian tenses, the only possible approach is to use the literal translation of their Persian name.
+For these reasons, it is best to teach the tenses of a foreign language with their original name.
+In other resources about Persian language, you may see tense names that are similar to what is used in English grammar but please note that not all tenses are discussed there.
+When it comes to talking about all Persian tenses, the only possible approach is to use literal translations.